Cryptography Fundamentals

 How it works: A secret key known to both sender and receiver is used in algorithms such as AES (Advanced Encryption Standard) to transform plaintext into ciphertext and back.

-Symmetric encryption is widely used in bulk data encryption (e.g., disk encryption, secure channels such as TLS after handshake).
+Symmetric encryption is widely used in bulk data encryption (e.g., disk encryption and secure channels such as secure web applications after handshake).

 Key roles of asymmetric cryptography:

-• Key Exchange: Securely establish a shared symmetric key over insecure networks.
+• Key Exchange: Securely establish a shared symmetric key over insecure networks (see modern authentication mechanisms ).

 • Non-repudiation: Proof of origin and transaction integrity.